 While they’re certainly more expensive than other lino cutting tools, Pfeil palm carving tools provide incredible control for delicate edges.
 The rounded handles are also comfortable enough for extended use, even when digging out large waste areas.

-Pfeil lino cutting tools are also available in sets, but you don’t necessarily need a full set to get started.
+Pfeil linocut tools are also available in sets, but you don’t necessarily need a full set to get started.
 I’ve outlined the best two options below, or you can shop the full range at the button below (and get 10% off your first purchase).

 6-piece set of lino cutting tools